oukenteikan/Miner-Dilemma-PPoA/README.md

-# miner-dilemma-ppoa
+# Miner-Dilemma-PPoA

-The Tight Bound for Pure Price of Anarchy in an Extended Miner's Dilemma Game
+Codes for the paper "[The Tight Bound for Pure Price of Anarchy in an Extended Miner's Dilemma Game](https://arxiv.org/abs/2101.11855)".